Homemade Rhubarb Strawberry Jam Recipe with fresh ingredients that are in season.

 We love Rhubarb, don't we?

-The sour, tart flavor of those crisp stalks have become quite popular in recent years.
+The sour, tart flavor of those crisp stalks have become quite popular recently.

 It happened actually all of a sudden, that the world started to enjoy this unusual "vegetable", in fact, I remember that nobody knew what rhubarb was some 15 years back, well at least where I grew up.